This post was updated on April 25, 2023

 #1 Best Solid Color Deck Stain | #2 Best Solid Color Deck Stain | #2 Best Solid Color Deck Stain |

-Restore A Deck Solid Color Stain will be our go-to Solid Color Stain for 2023 due to its ease of use, 5 pre-mixed solid colors (the only solid stain on the market that comes pre-mixed), and the ability to prep and stain on the same day.
+Restore A Deck Solid Color Stain is our go-to Solid Color Stain for 2025 due to its ease of use, 5 pre-mixed solid colors (the only solid stain on the market that comes pre-mixed), and the ability to prep and stain on the same day.

 Stain Type: Solid Color (Opaque) Wood Stain – Water Based